aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-plugins-layer.md

 ## FungibleAssetsClient class

-The [FungibleAssetsClient](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/src/plugins/fungible_asset_client.ts) class compatible with the [fungible asset component](../../standards/fungible-asset.md) and provides methods to transfer fungible assets between accounts and to check an account balance.
+The [FungibleAssetsClient](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/src/plugins/fungible_asset_client.ts) class is compatible with the [fungible asset component](../../standards/fungible-asset.md) and provides methods to transfer fungible assets between accounts and to check an account balance.

 The main write methods are: